scheidan/CAIRS-Tutorial/README.md

 run(`'C:\Program Files\R\R-3.1.1\bin\Rscript' $pathRscript result_cairs.csv sensor_coor.csv $output_file`)
 ```
-It is very likely that you have to adapt the path to the R executable!
+Note, it is very likely that you have to adapt the path to the R executable!

 The resulting rain map should look like:
 ![map](images/rain_map.png)

 The left side shows the reconstructed rain intensities in mm/h.
 The
-right side shows the corresponding uncertainty as standard deviation.
+right side shows the standard deviation describing the uncertainty of
+the reconstruction.

 ### Exercises

 1. Try to reproduce the rain map above.
-2. Compute rainmaps only with one type of sensors, i.e. only with the MWL, the normal and the binary rain gauges.
+2. Compute rain maps only with one type of sensors, i.e. only with the MWL, the normal or the binary rain gauges.
 3. Change the value of the signals.
 How does the rain map change?